lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - **Who can perform an action by default:** Any ready minion.
   A minion cannot perform an action with the same action card from hand or in play more than once each turn, even if they unlock.
+  Different copies of the same action card *in hand*, even if using different disciplines or discipline levels, count as the same action and cannot be performed by the same minion more than once per turn.
+  Different copies of the same card *in play* allowing for an action however, count as different actions and the same minion can perform the action once for each of those cards during the same turn if they manage to unlock (see [Performing an action](#performing-an-action)).

 - **Cost:** As listed on the card.